HomeWordPressCorrect Permissions for WordPress Files and Directories

 Locate the “File Manager” option in the “Files” section on your cPanel account followed by navigating to the directory where your WordPress installation is.

-Then right-click on the directory you need to change permission (e.g., wp-content
+Then right-click on the directory you need to change permission (e.g., wp-content, wp-includes).

 Select “Change Permissions.” from the popup and set the permissions to 755.
 After all, click “Change Permissions.”